andreas-zeller/andreas-zeller.github.io/Theses.md

 ## Important Note

-**We are currently at capacity and can accept further theses only in exceptional cases.**
+**My group and I are currently at capacity and can not act as advisors for additional theses.
+We will start advising new theses September 1, 2022.**

 ## Topic